seanpm2001/SeansLifeArchive_Images_TinyDeathStar_Y2025/2025/06_June/27/README.md

 **209**

-- I have not yet started playing Tiny Death Star today.
+- ~~I have not yet started playing Tiny Death Star today.
 I plan to play by 10:00 pm PST, but if I don't have the time, I will have to skip my session.
-It is highly likely I will play later tonight. - 2025, Friday, June 27th
+It is highly likely I will play later tonight.~~
+- I came back this week for weekly gameplay, playing in the late night to very early morning.
+I had a long length session (83 minutes) starting at 11:16 pm, and ending at 12:39 am.
+- I produced some materials, did collection, restocking, did some elevator trips, and played for about 83 minutes.
+- I used a few VIPs today, and I also earned 14 imperial bux, starting with 619, and ending with 633 iBux total.
+I did several search missions today.
+I did not upgrade any level today.
+I accidentally completed a quest today and spent some of my materials on this.
+- I have plans to build 1 imperial level for every 10 positive (non-negative) levels.
+8 is the current limit until I reach floor 90.
+There will be a point where I will only be building imperial levels, as there won't be anything else.
+I began construction on my 83rd level today (my 75th positive level) which will be a recreation-type level.
+- I have plans to stock up imperial parts, instead of completing the quests.
+I am spending time trying to get my supplies built back up again.
+Today was a setback, as I accidentally completed a quest, spending some of my hard-earned materials.
+- I did not evict any residents today.
+- I did not move in any new residents today.
+- I did not unlock any new species today.
+- I didn't have any edge screen issues during gameplay, likely due to the PDA case.
+My PDA did not freeze up very often today.
+- I decided it would be best if I tried to make as much progress as possible each week, so that I could complete this game while my PDA is still functional.
+- I had a good time playing this week.
+I wrapped up and quit after a long length session.
+This was my fourth and final session of the month. - 2025, Friday, June 27th

 ---